TextRanch

 He sat behind me vs He was sitting behind me

-Both phrases are correct, but they convey slightly different meanings.
+Both sentences are correct, but they are written in different tenses.
 "He sat behind me" indicates a simple action in the past, while "He was sitting behind me" suggests a continuous action or a scene-setting description.
 The choice between them depends on whether you want to emphasize the completion of the action or the ongoing nature of it.

 He sat behind me